-136. Specifically, Richardson J commented that it did not matter whether resale is only the means to some wider aim.
+150. Specifically, Richardson J commented that it did not matter whether resale is only the means to some wider aim.
 Richardson J commented that reasons for purchasing shares such as hedging against inflation, or being a good investment, are not relevant to the enquiry into a person's purpose.
 These are broad expressions and do not reflect the underlying purpose of the person in acquiring those assets.
-What is relevant is whether the property had to be sold to give effect to the relevant aim.
-The reasons why that may occur are not relevant.
+What is relevant is

-6 This case concerned a legislative provision that had previously included land and personal property in the same provision.
+17 This case concerned a legislative provision that had previously included land and personal property in the same provision.
 These are now separate provisions with different tests, and so cases on land are now of less relevance to s CB 4.